ACAT-SCUT/Awesome-CloudComputing-Datasets/README.md

 # Awesome-CloudComputing-Datasets
-The paper **["Public Datasets for Cloud Computing: A Comprehensive Survey"](https://github.com/Lslland/Awesome-CloudComputing-Datasets)** has been released.（2024/3）
+This resource is about paper **["Public Datasets for Cloud Computing: A Comprehensive Survey"](https://github.com/Lslland/Awesome-CloudComputing-Datasets)**

 **Dataset information format：**